 Besides regularly checking your cornerstones, also keep them in mind as you’re writing other posts.
 You’re bound to come across new insights into a topic, especially if you’re building a proper internal linking structure, writing shorter posts on subtopics, and linking them to your cornerstones.
 Add those new insights you find along the way to your cornerstone articles, and make sure they are still exhaustive.
 In the long run, it’s also a good idea to come up with a strategy for your cornerstone content.

 Always strive for the best!

 If you want to rank, you need to put your heart and soul into your work.
-Your site must be of impeccable quality, full of high-quality, engaging and relevant content.
+Your site must be of impeccable quality, full of engaging, and relevant content.
 And that’s a lot of work.
-We know, because we are in the same position as you.
-Sometimes, we too find ourselves struggling to keep up and making sense of this never-ending stream of content.
-Luckily, little helpers like the stale content filter helps to keeps us on our toes!
+We know because we are in the same position as you.
+Sometimes, we, too, find ourselves struggling to keep up.
+It’s not easy to make sense of this never-ending stream of content.
+Luckily, little helpers like the stale content filter help to keep us on our toes!